rcastello/my-code/grid_geneva/swiss_data_cube/forest_detection_NDVI/README.md

-# A NDVI-based forest detection algorithm using EO from Swiss Data Cube
+# A NDVI-based forest detection algorithm using EO from SDC

-Basic version of the framework for forest detection in CH using NDVI analysis from Swiss Data Cube time series (http://www.swissdatacube.org/) and quantification of its accuracy.
+Basic version of the framework for forest detection in Switzerland using NDVI analysis from Swiss Data Cube time series (http://www.swissdatacube.org/) and quantification of its accuracy.

 ## Prerequisites